ReqLLM.Context (ReqLLM v1.0.0)

 Build an assistant message with multiple tool calls.

-Build an assistant message from collected text and tool calls.
+Create an assistant message with tool calls.

 Build a message from role and content parts (metadata optional).